telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ## Live Traffic Toolbar

-The toolbar of the **Live Traffic** section provides various functionalities such as filtering by multiple criteria, using preconfigured browser instances, searching, saving, and sharing sessions, and managing the user interface.
+The toolbar of the **Live Traffic** section provides various functionalities such as filtering by multiple criteria, using independent browser instances, searching, saving, and sharing sessions, and managing the user interface.

 Enable **Live Traffic** by switching to the **Capturing** mode to start capturing system traffic.
 To go into the **Paused** mode, use the **Off** switch state to pause the traffic capturing.